 Brian Boyle Contract Information:

-Signed a three-year, $6 million contract with the Lightning in July 2014.
+Signed a two-year, $5.1 million contract with the Devils in July 2017.

 To instantly reveal our fantasy analysis of every player – including Brian Boyle – simply subscribe now.

 |2017-18 Proj||32||NHL||NJ||47||Subscribe now to see our 2017-18 projections for Brian Boyle|

 Age is determined on October 1st of each season.No Yes